chengxuanying/WSDM-Adhoc-Document-Retrieval/README.md

 ### Seeking Opportunities

-I will be graduated at 2021 from Dalian University of Technology.
+I will be graduated in the summer of 2021 from Dalian University of Technology.
 If you can refer me to any company, please contact me [yingchengsyuan@gmail.com](mailto:yingchengsyuan@gmail.com).